Product Recommendation Engine

 Data assessment and approach selection

-Before building, we assess your data, interaction volume, catalogue size, metadata quality, and cold-start severity.
+Before building, we assess your data, interaction volume, catalog size, metadata quality, and cold-start severity.
 The assessment determines which recommendation approach will work for your specific data state.
 We don't recommend collaborative filtering if you don't have sufficient interaction data, or content-based filtering if your item metadata is sparse.
 Honest assessment before any development commitment.

 Offline evaluation before deployment

 Every recommendation model is evaluated on historical data before deployment: precision and recall at K, NDCG, coverage, and novelty metrics measured on a held-out test set.
-Offline evaluation catches approaches that look good on average but fail on specific user segments or catalogue sections.
+Offline evaluation catches approaches that look good on average but fail on specific user segments or catalog sections.
 We establish minimum performance thresholds before the model goes to production.

 Incremental improvement with A/B testing